+Some children are vulnerable to extremist ideology and radicalisation.
 Protecting children from the risk of radicalisation is part of the school's wider safeguarding duties and is similar in nature to protecting children from other forms of harm and abuse.
 As such, the Designated Safeguarding Lead is responsible for the school's strategy for protecting children from those risks.

-Radicalisation refers to the process by which a person comes to support terrorism and forms of extremism.
-The government defines extremism as vocal or active opposition to fundamental British values.
+Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups.
+Extremism is the vocal or active opposition to fundamental values, including the rule of law, individual liberty and the mutual respect and tolerance of different faiths and beliefs.
+This also includes calling for the death of members of the armed forces.
 Even very young children have been exposed, in rare circumstances, to extremism at home and elsewhere including online.